CasJam/instrumentalproducts/content/collections/pages/about.md

               -
                 type: text
                 text: "  When I'm not working on software projects, I'm often working on music projects in my home production studio.
 I'm a lifelong guitarist, songwriter, and hobby music production.
 Someday I hope to publish some songs.
 Someday. "
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'What else...
+I live in coastal Connecticut with my wife and 2 daughters (born 2014 and 2016).
+We love to travel the world, watch the Mets and Knicks, and spend as much time outdoors as we can.'
 ---